 why be clothing conscious?

 Why dress your body with anything less?
 You most likely wear clothing for the majority of the day.
 Your clothing is in contact with the majority of your body for extended periods of time and during activities of various exertion.
 Synthetic fabrics are made of and treated with a number of harmful chemicals, and are also proven to harbor bacteria significantly more than natural fibers.
 If you’re obsessing with what you put in your body, great!
 You should be.
-You should also be looking at what you’re putting your body in.
-A healthy wardrobe is the next level of wellness.
+You should also be looking at what you’re putting on your body.
+A healthy wardrobe with natural clothing will bring your wellness game to the next level.

 our impact with natural clothing